Geezering/ahmm/md_docs3/Rococo_period.md

 - Tiepolo’s international commissions and inventive spirit made him one of the most celebrated decorative painters of his age The porcelain factory at Sèvres (not an artist, but important for Rococo decorative arts)
 # Three Short Points for Students
-Rococo art is light, elegant, and playful, using pastel colours, flowing curves, and lots of decorative detail to create a sense of fun and beauty
+- Rococo art is light, elegant, and playful, using pastel colours, flowing curves, and lots of decorative detail to create a sense of fun and beauty
 - The style is inspired by nature and features asymmetrical designs with shells, flowers, and other organic motifs, making art and interiors lively and ornate
 - Rococo celebrates the luxurious, carefree lives of the aristocracy, showing scenes of romance, parties, and fantasy, and reflecting the tastes of the wealthy elite before the French Revolution
 # Glossary for Students:
-**$1:** Not the same on both sides; uneven or irregular
+- **Asymmetrical:** Not the same on both sides; uneven or irregular
-- **$1:** The highest social class, often wealthy and powerful
+- **Aristocracy:** The highest social class, often wealthy and powerful
-- **$1:** A repeated design or pattern
+- **Tessellation:** A repeated design or pattern
-- Pastel colours: Soft, light shades like pale pink, blue, or yellow
+- **Pastel colours:** Soft, light shades like pale pink, blue, or yellow
-- **$1:** A fine, white ceramic material used for delicate objects and decoration.
+- **Porcelain:** A fine, white ceramic material used for delicate objects and decoration.